OpenDEM/VDSR4DEM/README.md

 [Kim, Jiwon, Jung Kwon Lee, and Kyoung Mu Lee.
 "Accurate image super-resolution using very deep convolutional networks."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2016.](https://arxiv.org/abs/1511.04587)

-This Notebook is running on Google Colab with data storage on Google Drive.
+The Notebook is running on Google Colab with data storage on Google Drive.
 Of course this could be adapted to local resources